jmarkowski/secret-santa-mailer/README.md

-# Secret Santa
+# Secret Santa Mailer

-This secret santa script will automatically "pull from a hat" a recipient for each secret santa and send a notification email to each santa's inbox of who their gift recipient is.
+This python-based script will automatically "pull from a hat" a recipient for every secret santa and send a notification email to each santa's inbox of who their gift recipient is.

 It ensures that no one knows who their secret santa is... **not even you**!
 (That